Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 ### Project aims

-1. **Lay out the analytical framework** for estimating `h²_SNP` in underrepresented populations, with explicit management of admixture, relatedness, PD case ascertainment bias, liability scale transformation and different heritability models.
+1. **Lay out the analytical framework** for estimating `h²_SNP` in underrepresented populations (URPs), with explicit management of admixture, relatedness, PD case ascertainment bias, liability scale transformation and different heritability models.
 2. **Collaborate internationally** to build the capacity needed to estimate `h2_SNP` as accurately as possible in an increasingly diverse genomic landscape.
 Powered by and for URPs.
 3. **Characterize heterogeneity, methodological uncertainty and challenges** when computing this estimates, in light of a field whose methods were developed and validated mainly on European-ancestry data.